pytask-dev/pytask/docs/source/how_to_guides/migrating_from_scripts_to_pytask.md

     main()
 ```

-In both instances, you need to move your code into a task function.
+For pytask, you need to move the code into a task that is a function whose name starts
+with `task_` in a module with the same prefix like `task_data_management.py`.

 ```python
 # Content of task_data_management.py